CariMason/hashicorp_writing_assignment/education-assignments-main/technical-writer/assignment.md

 ### What is the difference between push, pull, and fetch?

+Git is a distributed version control system that tracks and manages changes to a shared repository.

-Push, pull, and fetch are commonly used Git commands that allow you to to make changes to a shared repository.
+This section describes some of the most commonly used Git comands that allow you to to make changes to the repository.

 - `git push` - Publishes changes from a local repository to a remote repository.
 The changes update the remote repository to resemble your local branch.
 - `git fetch` - Safely downloads commits, files, and references from a remote repository into your local repository.
 It does not automatically merge them.